Terms of reference

 6.1 The Committee chairman should attend the annual general meeting to answer shareholder questions on the Committee’s activities.

-The Committee should carry out the duties below for the parent company, major subsidiary companies, the audit committees of the major subsidiary companies and the group as a whole, as appropriate.
+The Committee should carry out the duties set out below for the parent company, major subsidiary companies, the audit committees of the major subsidiary companies and the group as a whole, as appropriate.

 7.1 Financial reporting